Section 18-3-105 C.R.S. of the Colorado criminal code states that:

 Call us for help…

-If you or someone you know has been accused of Colorado first-degree murder, second-degree murder, manslaughter, vehicular homicide, or criminally negligent homicide, we invite you to call us for a free consultation.
+If you or someone you know has been accused of Colorado first-degree murder, second-degree murder, manslaughter, vehicular homicide, or criminally negligent homicide, we invite you to call us for a consultation.

 For the fastest response, simply fill out the confidential form on this page and one of our caring Colorado defense lawyers will contact you to discuss your case and possible defenses.
 Or call us at our Denver home office: